bityangke/SPSM/Readme.txt

 You can download it from https://pan.baidu.com/s/1j5zC_XmNRrwycOYo11h24A

 Training model for SPSM-Resnet101:
-You can try to train your own models using code https://github.com/zmbhou/Deeplab-v2--ResNet-101--Tensorflow/.
-Set the initial LR=4e-5 and the maxiter in (12) as 18000.
+You can try to train your own models using code main.py in https://github.com/zmbhou/Deeplab-v2--ResNet-101--Tensorflow/, and set the initial LR=4e-5 and the maxiter as 18000.

 Training model for SPSM-VGG16:
 You can try to train your own models using code https://github.com/ankurgupta26/deepLabv2 for SPSM-VGG16, with LR=1e-4 and maxiter=18000 in (12).